Funchase61/SSHCOURS/README.md

 - [Resources](#Resources)

 # Introduction

 To start somewhere, here we're gonna talk about creating a SSH server on a distant server (Ionos servers on Ubuntu) and learn how to protect its datas against cyber villains by using different way to communicate with it and protecting connections.

+# Manipulations list

+## 1. Connecting to your server

 > At that moment you should have created a server on ionos, it can possibly be done with another provider or your own vps